-We are interested in the evolutionary and ecological basis of animal behaviour, and how different behavioural strategies can allow organisms to adapt to changes in context.
-We use hymenopteran model systems (ants, bees and wasps) to investigate various themes.
-The lab currently focuses on two main areas of reserach: 1. complex systems biology and collective behaviour and 2.
-Adaptive strategies in social organisms.
+The Systems Behaviour Lab is focussed on understanding the behaviour of biological systems, from group-living animals to ecosystems.
+We are interested in the evolutionary and ecological basis of behaviour, and how different behavioural strategies can allow organisms to adapt to changes of context.
+We use a range of organisms (principally hymenopterans including ants, bees and wasps) to investigate various themes.

-Highly integrated groups of individuals can effectively function as single entities (‘superorganisms’).
+Highly integrated groups of individuals can effectively function as single entities (‘super-organisms’).
 Social insects are paragons of cooperation and collective achievement: tens, thousands, or millions of individuals can act in concert to achieve complex tasks, far beyond the capacity of a single individual.
-We use the Japanese ant, Myrmecina nipponica as a model system of collective behaviour.
-This small ant (3-4mm) forms small colonies (10-70 individuals) and is distributed throughout Japan and into Korea.
-This species can be easily maintained in the laboratory, and all colony members individually marked, allowing accurate quantification of individual contributions to collective tasks.
+Collective tasks are typically achieved through self-organisation, without any top-down control.
+Individuals acting on simple ‘rules of thumb’ are able to generate sophisticated adaptive behaviour at the level of the group.
+How do they do this?

 Groups of organisms derive benefits from staying together, and thus must coordinate activities at the level of the group.
 Two contexts in which this is crucial are group movements (where to go) and decisions affecting the whole group – such as the choice of a place to live (where to stay).
 We use experiments and modelling to explore how group-living organisms from ants to vertebrates can achieve these tasks with the maximum possible speed and accuracy.

 Adaptive strategies in super-organisms

 Highly integrated social organisms can function as individual entities in their own right, and can exploit the extended phenotype of the colony.
 This may enable groups to achieve adaptive responses not available to unitary individuals.